MarvinSunday/XRPL-DECYPHER-/README.md

 Certificate of Completion NFTs is a Decentralized proof of participation for users who read the articles on the DECYPHER Education.
 They are non-transferable XLS-20 NFTs attached to each Article on the Educational sector.
 Users are white-listed to mint these NFTs after answering questions related to the topic discussed.
 Projects and companies can use these NFTs to track users who know about their enterprises, allowing them to make the necessary provisions, rewards, and recognitions.
 <a name="conclusion"></a>
 ## Conclusion
+For the platform to run, we need host services for the website and our XRPL codes, a Database for storing information (NFT Data, emails, articles, videos, and XRPL transactions), UI/UX design, and Web development services.
+The XRPL DECYPHER platform provides quality and comprehensive knowledge to users about the utilities and use cases on the XRP Ledger.
+We have a few sample articles in our medium page. https://linktr.ee/xrpl_decypher/ The XRPL DECYPHER platform is an XRPL Believers and Enthusiasts venture.
+Above the code and the education, we seek to make other XRPL Users 589 steps ahead of the Crypto space.
+~Marvin & Obiajulu